 If you are successfully shortlisted, you will then need to complete an online psychometric test to ensure you have the qualities you will need within your ultimate role in the company.

 The final aspect of the BAE Systems recruitment process is the assessment centre.
-For Sigma Leadership Programme applicants, this is a two day event while for applicants for all other programmes this is a one day event which will consist of listening to a presentation and then interacting in in-tray exercise, group exercises, and an interview.
+For Sigma Leadership Programme applicants, this is a two-day event while for applicants for all other programmes this is a one-day event which will consist of listening to a presentation and then interacting in in-tray exercise, group exercises, and an interview.

 For most candidates, the interview is the last stop of the hiring process and it is also the only chance you get to come face-to-face with a BAE recruiter.
 Use this opportunity to your advantage.

 The range of questions asked at this stage revolve around your competencies and past experiences.
 Think of some good examples of when you have shown yourself to be an exemplary employee and/or leader.
-Explore the position you are applying to and make sure to highlight your skills that make you a great match for the job.
-If you're still feeling nervous, our interview preparation will help prepare you for various questions, in addition to provide you with a chance to assess your interview skills.
+Explore the position you are applying to and make sure to highlight skills that make you a great match for the job.
+If you're still feeling nervous, our interview preparation will help prepare you for various questions, in addition, to provide you with a chance to assess your interview skills.

+BAE Systems offers a range of opportunities for graduates wishing to work in the fields of global defence, security or aerospace engineering, and technology.
+Working to provide services and products to the three Armed Forces, and in advanced electronics, IT, security and support services, BAE graduate roles are varied and interesting and offer a solid career path to those who are successful in applying.
 With many career paths to choose from, BAE Systems is an excellent place to work as a graduate.
 Though the recruitment process can be difficult, with the right practice and preparation you can feel confident throughout, start preparing today and apply with confidence and ensure success.